acconeer/acconeer-python-exploration/README.md

 ```
 python examples/basic.py -spi
 ```
-XM112+XB112 via UART over USB, autodetecting the serial port:
+Any module via UART over USB, attempting to autodetect the serial port:
 ```
 python examples/basic.py -u
 ```
-XM112+XB112 via UART over USB, using a specific serial port:
+Any module via UART over USB, using a specific serial port:
 ```
-python examples/basic.py -u <your XM112 COM port e.g. COM3>
+python examples/basic.py -u <the serial port, for example COM3>
 ```
 _Again, depending on your environment, you might have to replace `python` with `python3` or `py`._

 Choosing which sensor(s) to be used can be done by adding the argument `--sensor <id 1> [id 2] ...`.
 The default is the sensor on port 1.
-This is not applicable for XM112.
+This is not applicable for the modules.

 Scripts can be terminated by pressing Ctrl-C in the terminal.